ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     will not be applied for levels greater than ``warpx.maxlevel_extEMfield_init``.
     For some mesh-refinement simulations,
     the external fields are only applied to the parent grid and not the refined patches.
 In such cases, ``warpx.maxlevel_extEMfield_init`` can be set to 0.
-Note that the other levels will be initialized to a default value of 0.
+    In that case, the other levels have external field values of 0.

 Applied to Particles
 ^^^^^^^^^^^^^^^^^^^^